sudarshanchari/RNAseq_Pipeline_RefGenome_Method/README.md

 ## Demultiplexing using Fastq-multx:
 NGS samples may be multiplexed prior to sequencing and depending on the sequencing core/ service (academic or commercial), you may get back the raw reads per sample or you may have to demultiplex this yourself.
 There are several tools for demultiplexing for example Barcode splitter included in the FASTX-Toolkit (http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_barcode_splitter_usage)

 But for this (and other) project(s) I have used fastq-multx (Erik Aronesty (2013).
 TOBioiJ : "Comparison of Sequencing Utility Programs", DOI:10.2174/1875036201307010001) and can be obtained installed via (bio)conda.
+And for a small pilot dataset I haven't seen a qualitative difference between the two programs in terms of output and final result.

 ```
 cd /scratch/src/RNAseq/raw/